Solving Linear Systems of Equations

 \[ \begin{cases} x + y = 5 \\ 2x + 2y = 10 \\ 3x + 3y = 15 \end{cases} \]

-All equations are scalar multiples \( \Rightarrow \) Infinitely many solutions.
+All equations are scalar multiples of the first equation \( \Rightarrow \) Infinitely many solutions.

 Problem 12